 GDP Annual Growth Rate in Costa Rica averaged 4.24 percent from 1992 until 2021, reaching an all time high of 10.60 percent in the third quarter of 2021 and a record low of -7.20 percent in the second quarter of 2020.
 This page provides the latest reported value for - Costa Rica GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Costa Rica GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-GDP Annual Growth Rate in Costa Rica is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Costa Rica to stand at 2.50 in 12 months time.
-In the long-term, the Costa Rica GDP Annual Growth Rate is projected to trend around 3.20 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Costa Rica is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Costa Rica GDP Annual Growth Rate is projected to trend around 3.10 percent in 2023, according to our econometric models.